avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

     // Metadata, inputs and outputs
     BaseTx
     // AddressedCall with Payload:
-    //   - MessageID (SHA256 of the AddressedCall Payload of the RegisterSubnetValidatorTx adding the validator)
+    //   - ValidationID (SHA256 of the AddressedCall Payload of the RegisterSubnetValidatorTx adding the validator)
+    //   - Nonce
     //   - Weight
-    //   - Nonce
     Message warp.Message `json:"message"`
 }
 ```